Multilevel feedback queue: Algorithm

 For scheduling, the scheduler always starts picking up processes from the head of the highest-level queue.
 Only if the highest-level queue has become empty will the scheduler take up a process from the next lower-level queue.
 The same policy is implemented for picking up in the subsequent lower-level queues.
-Meanwhile, if a process comes into any of the higher-level queues, it will preempt a process in the lower-level queue.

-Also, a new process is always inserted at the tail of the top-level queue with the assumption that it will complete in a short amount of time.
+A new process is always inserted at the tail of the top-level queue with the assumption that it will complete in a short amount of time.
 Long processes will automatically sink to lower-level queues based on their time consumption and interactivity level.
-In the multilevel feedback queue a process is given just one chance to complete at a given queue level before it is forced down to a lower-level queue.
+In the multilevel feedback queue, a process is given just one chance to complete at a given queue level before it is forced down to a lower-level queue.

 Scheduling parameters

 In general, a multilevel feedback queue scheduler is defined by the following parameters: